joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/014-Zero-Day.md

   - Allow only approved applications to run on systems
   - Reduces the attack surface for zero-day exploits.
   - Prevents the execution of unauthorized or unknown applications.
+  - For more information, please see [Filtering Applications](/docs/005-Cybersecurity/008-Security-Operations/050-System-Hardening.md#filtering-applications)

 - **Endpoint Protection**
   - Deploy endpoint security solutions with advanced threat detection capabilities.